BolanleAnalyst/BolanleOlonimoyo/README.md

 -  With adequate knowledge of Data Analytics, i believe it will help in my academic research and in bridging the gap that exists in making informed decisions from the myriad of data that exist in the world

--  You can reach me via (linkedin) [https://www.linkedin.com/in/bolanle-olonimoyo-6426382b0/] where we can collaborate on projects.
+-  You can reach me via [Linkedin](https://www.linkedin.com/in/bolanle-olonimoyo-6426382b0/) where we can collaborate on projects.